gslindenmeyer/gslindenmeyer.github.io/_pages/about.md

   - /about.html
 ---

-### Hi there, I'm Guilherme, but you can call me Gui!

-I’m a first‑year PhD student in Economics at the **University of Wisconsin‑Madison**, specializing in **Industrial Organization**.
+I'm a second year PhD student in Economics at the **University of Wisconsin‑Madison**, specializing in **Industrial Organization**.
 My current interests explores how digital platforms and technological innovations reshape market structure and firm behavior.

 You can download my CV [here](https://gslindenmeyer.github.io/files/CV.pdf).